-Back in November of 2015, I felt a lump in my breast.
-I immediately panicked and went to the doctor right away.
-I was praised about how proactive I was being for being so attentive to my health and the symptoms that were presenting.
-The biopsy came back as benign, and I breathed a sigh of relief.
-Little did I know that the true enemy was lurking directly behind what I thought was my main risk for cancer.
+In November of 2015, through her monthly self-examinations, Julie Swedberg found a lump in her breast.
+She immediately had it checked out and was praised by the doctors and nurses for being proactive and attentive to her health and symptoms.
+The biopsy came back as benign.
+She breathed a sigh of relief.
+Julie says, “Little did I know the true enemy was lurking directly behind what I thought was my main risk for cancer.”

 Fast forward to spring of 2016 when Julie developed a cough in late March.
 By mid-April, she decided to get it checked out.
 Other than the cough and a little shortness of breath, she felt completely fine.
 The doctors immediately suspected pneumonia and took an x-ray.
 Seeing a spot on the x-ray, they confirmed the pneumonia diagnosis and sent her on her way with antibiotics.
 Unfortunately, the cough persisted and after another visit to the doctor, she was put on a steroid.
 She still felt no relief.
 Julie felt foolish repeatedly going back to the doctor but she was told that it takes up to eight weeks for pneumonia to clear up.
 The doctor said, “Just give it time.”

 At the end of May, coughing non-stop at this point, Julie asked for a CT scan of her lungs.
 After the doctor ordered another x-ray and noticed the spot had enlarged, he finally ordered a CT scan.
 The CT scan showed a large nodule in her right lung.
 She was immediately scheduled for a biopsy, PET scan and an MRI.